1. WHO WE ARE

 You can request us to stop sending you marketing message by post at any time emailing us at info [at] mccarthy [dot] ie], by writing to us at 10 Ashe Street, Clonakity, County Cork, P85 E403, Ireland or by telephoning us at + 353 (0)23 888 00 88.

-If you opt out of receiving marketing communications this opt-out does not apply to personal data provided in connection with a matter on which we are acting or have acted on your behalf and are obliged to obtain a record of for the purposes of complying with our legal obligations.
+If you opt out of receiving marketing communications this opt-out does not apply to personal data provided in connection with a matter on which we are acting or have acted on your behalf which we require to perform any contract that we may have with you or are obliged to retain a record of for the purposes of complying with our legal obligations.